 The enzyme complex ATP synthase is one of the most important molecular machines in the cell.
 It produces adenosine triphosphate (ATP), which serves as the energy source for almost all essential cellular processes.
 ATP production and availability can also be useful for biotechnological processes outside the cell.
 Researchers from the Max Planck Institute of Biophysics in Frankfurt, the Ludwig Maximilian University (LMU) in Munich, and the Imperial College London have now developed a technique, which allows them to switch ATP synthase on and off using azopolyphenols and light.

-Polyphenols are found naturally in black grapes, peanuts, berries and red wine.
-They are aromatic compounds with bioactive properties, and include dyes, flavouring substances and tannins.
+Polyphenols are found naturally in black grapes, peanuts, berries, and red wine.
+They are aromatic compounds with bioactive properties, and include dyes, flavoring substances, and tannins.
 These phytochemicals are reputed to have a range of beneficial nutritional effects, including antioxidant and anti-inflammatory effects, and are even in some cases said to help prevent cancer.
 Polyphenols can also have bactericidal effects, enabling them, for example, to inhibit tooth decay.